EnsicoinDevs/cuda-miner/README.md

 # ENSICOIN - CUDA MINER

-This is a miner for ensicoin coded wwith cuda for nvidia graphics cards.
+This is a miner for ensicoin coded with cuda for nvidia graphics cards.

+## compilation

+nvcc hash.cu